guillermooo/Mercurial/README.md

 Donations
 =========

-You can tip me through www.gittip.com [guillermooo](http://www.gittip.com/guillermooo/) or Pledgie (see top).
+You can tip me through Gittip [guillermooo](http://www.gittip.com/guillermooo/) or Pledgie (see top).